Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

 In a vacuum, magnetic field lines have no intrinsic temporal continuity.
 For example, consider the field between and surrounding magnets or electrical wires at time $t_0$ and again at time $t_1$ after having moved the magnets or wires into new positions.
 The lines of force used to visualize the field at times $t_0$ and $t_1$ are completely independent, the result only of the magnetic fields at the two instances in combination with two sets of points, one for $t_0$ and one for $t_1$, selected by a researcher from which to compute the lines of force.
 In a plasma, however, field lines can be thought of as structures whose continuity in time derives from the ionized matter that is contained in the flux bundle or tube that is centered on the field line.
 In our thinking, we should map these `lines of force' to their 3-dimensional equivalent, the `flux tube': as long as the ions and electrons once contained never move out of the flux tube, the field line has some temporal continuity.
 Whenever matter does migrate out of the flux tube, the attribute of continuity for the field line fails.
-However, if the locations where this occurs are compact compared to the field line's length, one can think of field lines --~that can never end in the divergence-free magnetic field except close onto other field lines \activity{An exception of sorts to the fact that field lines cannot begin or end in a divergence-free field lies in field lines that carry a `null point', which is a point where the magnetic field goes to zero.
-Draw field lines around a pair of aligned but opposing magnetic dipoles in 2d and identify the null point(s).
-Then make a 3d rendering from a perspective away from the line connecting the dipoles.
-Visualize only the set of field lines going through the null(s) (these surfaces are called 'fans').
-Such renderings with charges, nulls, fans (and their intersections, the 'spines') are useful tools in analyses of potential magnetic fields of a mixture of charges (such as bipolar solar regions on the solar surface).
-Consider how such 'fans' from nulls would not conflict with the field being divergence-free (the concept of 'measure' in set theory helps).
-For an introduction to the topology of the magnetic field, see Ch.~H-I:4.}~-- as being cut and connected onto another field line.
+However, if the locations where this occurs are compact compared to the field line's length, one can think of field lines --~that can never end in the divergence-free magnetic field except close onto other field lines~-- as being cut and connected onto another field line.
 Where that happens, the concept of `magnetic reconnection' is then introduced to salvage that of the `field line' as something that has an identity over time, at least while matter remains constrained to within the flux tube.

 Field lines and their reconnection are but two of the concepts related to a variety of processes that occur in ionized gases (`plasmas') that are threaded by magnetic field.
 We come across such processes in the vastly different environments of the solar interior and of the far reaches of the heliosphere, and in the depths of planets as well as in the most tenuous parts of their outer atmospheres.
 Temperatures and densities (and, as we shall discuss later in this chapter, magnetic field strengths) differ by many orders of magnitude; a summary of some of the conditions encountered in the local cosmos that surrounds us is visually represented in Figure~\ref{fig:conditions}.